hackforla/design-systems/.github/ISSUE_TEMPLATE/research-conducting.md

 ---
 name: 🧪 Conducting research
 about: Directions on how to facilitate or take notes for a research session.
-(This template is currently customized for the Figma Foundations cover page usability tests.) - - - - -
+(This template is currently customized for the HfLA Figma Kit cover page usability tests.) - - - - -
 title: 'Conducting [thing being tested] usability test - Participant ?'
 labels: 'role: research, pts: 1'
 assignees: ''